CrossRef/util/README.md

 Authenticate CrossRef member credentials.
 Returns success and list of DOI prefixes the user is allowed to administrate.
 Currently has a FIXME because the SSL certificate doesn't appear to be in the standard JVM key store.

  - `authenticate` - pass in CrossRef username and password to authenticate.

+When run in test mode, which is set with `set-test-mock-mode!`, this looks up a set of test-users, each of which returns a different set of prefixes.
+See source for details.

 ### Config